thomaspink/ng-storyblok/docs/loading-data.md

 ## Loading a story
 As we have injected the adapter into our component, it is now time to load your first story.
-To get a story, the adapter provides multiple methods:
+To get a story, the adapter exposes multiple methods:

 | method name     | Parameters                                | returns             | Description                                          |
 |-----------------|-------------------------------------------|---------------------|------------------------------------------------------|